With Janny Juddly

 The problem of running away from feelings

+Sometimes we just want a break.
+We want it all to stop.
 Sometimes that means we start running.
 Not always intentionally.
 We run from feelings that are too overwhelming, too confusing, too painful to bear.
 We're exhausted and drained from it all and we feel a desperate need to be able to be numb for a while.

 Sometimes we've even gone as far as creating our own numbness by drinking or gambling or by the way we use food or maybe sex.